Gunnvant/calendar_parser/Readme.md

    - Now give the path to the ICS file you downloaded in 3
    - And give the path where you want to save the csv file
    - You will see a file named `calendar.csv` at the path entered above

+After you do all these steps, you can see the calendar data.